Lake Maracaibo: History

-Lake Maracaibo is one of the oldest lakes on earth.
-It was formed 36 million years ago when the faults collapsed when the Andes were uplifted in the late Eocene.
-In the geological history, sea water and fresh water have alternated many times, and have flooded the area.
-At the end of the last glacial period, the sea level rose, connecting Lake Maracaibo directly with the Atlantic Ocean, and the lighter fresh water floated on the heavier salt water, causing nutrients to be deposited on the bottom of the lake, forming the formation on the bedrock.
-More than five kilometers thick sediment.

-The Spanish explorer Alonso de Ojeda's fleet sailed here on August 24, 1499, the first time Europeans entered this area.
+The aboriginal Añú people who lived on the banks of the lake refer to it as Coquivacoa.
+The tribes of Wayuu, Caquetíos, and Quiriquires also lived in the area.
+When Italian navigator Amerigo Vespucci and Spanish explorer Alonso de Ojeda's fleet sailed here on August 24, 1499 (the first time Europeans entered this area), the stilt houses in which the Añú lived in reminded Vespucci of the Italian city of Venice, so he named the region Veneziola (Venezuela in Spanish), or "Little Venice".
 Spain made two attempts to establish settlements around the lake in 1529 and 1569, but it was not until 1574 that the city of Maracaibo was successfully established.
-On June 24, 1823, Venezuela won the famous Battle of Lake Maracaibo on the lake during the Venezuelan War of Independence.
+The Privateer Henry Morgan raided settlements on the lake in the Spring of 1669 and defeated a Spanish squadron sent to intercept him.
+On July 24, 1823, Venezuela won the famous Battle of Lake Maracaibo on the lake during the Venezuelan War of Independence.